Hrittik16/Algorithm-Implementations/README.md

 # Algorithm-Implementations

-Implementations of algorithms written in c++ to be used in competitive programming contests
+Implementations of algorithms written in c++